DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Optional files** - Silent Horizons - Solar Cleaner

-At first, delete `enbcache` folder you can find in your Stock Game folder.

 Put *Silent Horizons ENB Addon - Solar Cleaner* right at the start of the add-on’s _Exteriors_ section in your mod order and put it right under *Reasonable Quest Rewards - Dark Brotherhood.esp* in your plugins’ load order.
 Then